Parachute Regiment Group

 The Parachute Regiment Group was a British Army trials group formed in 1989.

-Prior to 1989 there had been discussion within the British Army towards grouping the three TA battalions of the Parachute Regiment together, yet funding for a new operational brigade was not available.
-The Army therefore resulted in using the Parachute Regiments Colonel and HQ (which didn't have a Transition to war (TTW), mobilization-and-war, role) to form an ad hoc unit for trials.
+Prior to 1989, there had been discussion within the British Army towards grouping the three TA battalions of the Parachute Regiment together, yet funding for a new operational brigade was not available.
+The Army therefore resulted in using the Parachute Regiment's Colonel and HQ (which didn't have a Transition to war (TTW), mobilization-and-war, role) to form an ad hoc unit for trials.

 Role

 The main role of the Parachute Regiment Group was to deny the German town of Hildesheim to Soviet forces.
-The surrounding terrain made Hildesheim the only attractive option to the attack, and as a result was viewed as the most likely axis of attack by Soviet forces.
+The surrounding terrain made Hildesheim the only attractive option for an attack, and as a result was viewed as the most likely axis of attack by Soviet forces.

 In addition, the surrounding area was also to serve as a protected area for 7th Armoured Brigade to refurbish following their counter attack on Soviet forces, a process expected to take 30 hours.